 Students must earn a grade of C or better in all courses within the program.

-Completion of courses in this program will fulfill the requirements of the AGEC-A.
+Some courses in this program will also fulfill the requirements of the AGEC-A. Students may work with an advisor to select courses that fulfill the requirements of the AGEC-A.

 *For students intending to transfer to Arizona State University to earn a Bachelor in Science degree in Sustainability, please note the additional recommended requirements in the Required Courses, Restricted Electives, and Mathematics areas.